List of Tohoku Initiatives

 Yellow Arahama|希望の黄色いハンカチ大作戦

-A community is expressing its opposition against forced relocation and uses yellow handkerchiefs as symbol of hope to be granted a voice in the planning process.
+A community is expressing its opposition against forced relocation and uses yellow handkerchiefs as symbol of hope to be granted an own voice in the official planning process. (日本語 only)

 Based in: Arahama, Sendai